darHH/tp/docs/UserGuide.md

 editgamelocation g/1 pc/639798
 ```

-This changes the postal code of game at INDEX to POSTAL_CODE
+This changes the postal code of game at index 1 to 639798

 ![Editing Game Location](images/editgamelocation_command.png)
 ---